Guide to the 2017 EPA Retail Food Refrigeration Regulations

 - Apply EPA rules to the system design.

-installations.
-This document is designed for supermarket and related food retailers to help determine the best EPA
+This document is designed for supermarket and related food retailers to help determine the best EPA approved refrigerant to suit the retailer’s specific goals, based on comparisons of energy efficiency, GWP, refrigerant costs, and more.

 Learn more here: 2017 EPA Retail Food Refrigeration Regulations